ErlingSigurdson/Billy/README.md

 Billy works within a local Wi-Fi network in a station (STA) mode.
 Billy uses Internet access provided by a local access point.

 Billy's operations rely heavily on module's inbuilt flash memory storage.
-When you specify an SSID, a password, a port number, etc., they are saved in inbuilt storage and thus you don't need to assign them again in case of device reboot.
+When you specify an SSID, a password, a port number, etc., they are saved in the inbuilt storage and thus you don't need to assign them again in case of device reboot.

 # Manual
 ### Quickstart
 Follow these steps to configure Billy and start using it:
 1. In file `config_general.h` use `#define` directives to specify:
 - whether your device uses Bluetooth Classic (`BT_CLASSIC_PROVIDED`).
 Comment out the directive if your ESP32 SoC doesn't support Bluetooth Classic or you just don't want to use it.
 Ignore for ESP8266.
-- load control pin (`LOAD_PIN`).
+- load control pin (`DIGITAL_LOAD_PIN`).
 Specify the pin number as a value;
 - indicator LED control pin (`WIFI_INDICATOR_LED_PIN`).
 Specify the pin number as a value;
 - load mode (`INVERTED_OUTPUT`).
 Uncomment the directive if you need an inverted output.
 2. Make sure your Arduino IDE (or Arduino SDK for a third-party IDE) has an appropriate core for [ESP32](https://github.com/espressif/arduino-esp32) or [ESP8266](https://github.com/esp8266/Arduino) by Espressif Systems.